Updated March 14, 2023

 There are six different regular phases inside the JSF Life Cycle.
 The above diagram shows the typical order where the six phases perform.

-This phase begins each time a consumer requests a JSF page by simply clicking on a link, button and so on.
+1. Restore View Phase: This phase begins each time a consumer requests a JSF page by simply clicking on a link, button, and so on.
 In this page view generation, the binding of components to the event handlers and validators is performed as well as the view is preserved within the FacesContext object.

-Understanding Faces Flows with demo application in real life example
+Understanding Faces Flows with demo application in a real-life example

 Below is the demo application of face flows with an example: